r-lidar/rlas/cran-comments.md

 `LASlib` is not packaged for Linux nor MacOS and contains deprecated code.
 I modified the code to be compatible both with R and ISO C++11.
 See section `LASlib and `LASzip` at the end of this file for more informations

-* checking for GNU extensions in Makefiles ...
-NOTE GNU make is a SystemRequirements.

-GNU make serves only to use the wildcard both in makevar and makevar.win Nobody has reported an issue relative to GNU make on Windows.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package